metosin/reitit/doc/coercion/coercion.md

 ;        :path "/metosin/users/123"}
 ```

 Coercion was not applied.
 Why?
-All we did was just added more data to the route and the routing functions are just responsible for routing, not coercion.
+In Reitit, routing and coercion are separate processes and we haven't applied the coercion yet.
+We need to apply it ourselves after the successfull routing.

 But now we should have enough data on the match to apply the coercion.

 ## Compiling coercers

 Before the actual coercion, we need to compile the coercers against the route data.
-This is because compiled coercers yield much better performance.
-A separate step makes thing explicit and non-magical.
-Compiling could be done via a Middleware, Interceptor but we can also do it at Router-level, effecting all routes.
+Compiled coercers yield much better performance and the manual step of adding a coercion compiler makes things explicit and non-magical.

+Compiling can be done via a Middleware, Interceptor or a Router.
+We apply it now at router-level, effecting all routes (with `:parameters` and `:coercion` defined).

-There is a helper function for the coercer compiling in `reitit.coercion`:
+There is a helper function `reitit.coercion/compile-request-coercers` just for this:

 ```clj
 (require '[reitit.coercion :as coercion])